-Key Code If the relevant key code is known, it can be entered manually using this field file for reading, the Key Code File field is touched, to display the file list - if necessary, refer to section 5, below, for more details.
+Key CodeIf the relevant key code is known, it can be entered manually using this fieldKey Code FileIf Key Code File is selected, the first line of the file must be the Key Code.
+To select the file for reading, the Key Code File field is touched, to display the file list - if necessary, refer to section 5, below, for more details.